dimitrievgs/Reverse-proxy-server-for-Foundryvtt/Readme.md

-# Прокси-сервер для Foundryvtt (ПК ГМа - Wireguard - nginx)
+# Proxy server for Foundryvtt

-This repository provides instructions for configuring a proxy server for Foundryvtt using ssh, Wireguard, nginx, certbot, ufw, fail2ban.
+This repository provides instructions for configuring a proxy server for Foundryvtt using ssh, wireguard, nginx, certbot, ufw, fail2ban.
 Instructions:

 * [in Russian](./Proxy-server%20for%20Foundryvtt%20(RU).md)